372groupproject/milestones-team8-ccapriotti-gtmagee/code/program/README.md

 go run chatServer.go

-This will start the server.
+This will start the server (This might take a while to do).

 You can connect to this server by opening a web browser and typing in: